 The History Department has opportunities for graduate students to serve as paid graders in undergraduate courses.
 These opportunities vary each semester.
 For more information, contact the Director of Graduate Studies.

 The History Department awards research and travel grants from two sources.
 The H. Duane Hampton Fund provides two $500 grants each year to departmental graduate students.
 The A.B.
 Hammond Fund for Western History provides research grants for graduate students working in Western U.S. history.
 The amount of the award is variable.

 The University also provides research grants to graduate students through the Office of the President and the Office of the Provost.
 The following document explains the process for applying for these funds:

 These teaching opportunities are competitive.
-When funds are available, the department chair will put out a call for course proposals.
+When funds are available, the Department Chair or Director of Undergraduate Studies will put out a call for course proposals.
 All proposals must include a course syllabus, course description, CV, and letter of recommendation from the student’s advisor.
-The Curriculum Committee will assess the applications and make recommendation to the faculty.
+The Undergraduate Program Committee will assess the applications and make recommendations to the faculty.